Roknor/hyprland-dots/README.md

 ```

 ## Post installation actions
+- **bin** directory contains the 2 python files the color switching. *thunar-wall.py* switch theme with thunar's right click > "Set as Theme".
+The only requirement for this to work is havign no special symbols spaces in the image's path (this includes the filename).
+- *wallswitcher.py* picks a random wallpaper.
+You will need to edit it to set the wallpaper folder.
+The default shortcut for it is **SUPER+CTRL+W**.
 - VSCode theme is set by [Wal Theme](https://marketplace.visualstudio.com/items?itemName=dlasagno.wal-theme) addon.
 So you might want to install that one.
 - Spotify's theme can be controlled by [Spicetify](https://github.com/spicetify).
 It's a little iffy but it works.